-Matte/Fresnel field with cross split-image in the center of the screen which divides the subject in half both horizontally and vertically.
+Mattel/Fresnel field with cross split-image in the center of the screen which divides the subject in half both horizontally and vertically.
 The subject is in focus when the four quarters merge to become one unbroken image.
 Suitable for general photography when using fast lenses at full aperture.

 As with any precision instrument, proper care and maintenance involve a few simple rules in addition to common sense.
 Observing these few rules will keep your AE-1 PROGRAM in top condition at all times.

 - The best thing you can do for your AE-1 PRO-GRAM is to use it regularly.
 In the event that you must store it for quite a while, first remove it from its case or camera bag.
 Remove the battery.
 Wrap the camera in a clean, soft cloth and place it in a cool, dry, dust-free place.
-If you store the body and lens separately, attach both the body and rear lens caps. - Keep the camera and lens out of direct sunlight and away from "hot spots," such as the trunk, rear window shelf or glove compartment of a car.
-Do not store the camera in a laboratory or other such area where chemicals may cause corrosion. - To keep the camera in top condition during prolonged storage, occasionally insert the battery and take several blank shots to "exercise" the mechanisms.
+If you store the body and lens separately, attach both the body and rear lens - caps.

+2. Keep the camera and lens out of direct sunlight and away from "hot spots," such as the trunk, rear window shelf or glove compartment of a car.
+Do not store the camera in a laboratory or other such area where chemicals may cause corresion. - To keep the camera in top condition during prolonged storage, occasionally insert the battery and take several blank shots to "exercise" the mechanisms.
 Check the operation of each part before you use the camera following long storage.

-Water, spray, excessive humidity, dust and sand are your camera's worst enemies.
+- 4. Water, 'spray,' excessive humidity, dust and sand are your camera's worst enemies.
 Clean it especially well immediately after you use it at the beach.

-- 5. To clean the exterior of the camera body, first blow off dust with a blower brush.
+If you accidentally drop it in water, take it immediately to an authorized Canon Service facility for inspection. - 5.
+To clean the exterior of the camera body, first blow off dust with a blower brush.
 Wipe off smudges with a silicone cloth or chamois leather.
-If smudges remain on the eyepiece after using a blower brush, wipe it lightly with lens cleaning tissue which has been moistened with a couple of drops of lens cleaner. - 6.
-If the lens surfaces are clean, yet the view-finder appears dusty, the picture will not be affected by the dust in the viewfinder.
+If smudges remain on the eyepiece after using a blower brush, wipe it lightly with lens cleaning tissue which has been moistened with a couple of drops of lens - cleaner.

+6. If the lens surfaces are clean, yet the view-finder appears dusty, the picture will not be affected by the dust in the viewfinder.
 If the mirror gets dirty, it will not affect pictures but it may make viewing difficult.
 Dust it VERY gently with a blower brush.
 If further cleaning is necessary, NEVER do it yourself but take the camera to the nearest authorized Canon service facility.

-- 7. The film chamber needs cleaning from time to time to remove film dust which may scratch the film.
+- The film chamber needs cleaning from time to time to remove film dust which may scratch the film.
 Gently dust it out with a blower brush.
-Be careful NEVER to press on the film rails, shutter curtain and pressure plate. - 8.
-To clean the lens surfaces, use only a blower brush, cleaning fluid and tissue made specially for cleaning camera lenses.
+Be careful NEVER to press on the film rails, shutter curtain and pressure plate.
+To clean the lens surfaces, use only a blower brush. cleaning fluid and tissue made specially - for cleaning camera lenses.
 Carefully follow the lens' instructions.
 Chamois leather or a silicone cloth may be used for wiping smudges off the lens barrel-NEVER use such cloths on the glass surfaces!
+Film passing through X-ray examinations at - Film passing through X-ray examinations at airports, even when loaded in a camera, may be exposed and ruined.
+To avoid accidental exposure, tell the inspector you want your camera and film hand checked.